Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Why I Love Jiaoxi So Much

 To begin with, I’ll tell you what Jiaoxi Hot Spring is not.
-It is not one of those serene hot springs looking over a stunning valley in a remote natural setting (for that maybe you can try Wenshan Hot Spring in Taroko Gorge or Tai’an Hot Spring in Miaoli).
+It is not one of those serene hot springs looking over a stunning valley in a remote natural setting (for that maybe you can try Wenshan Hot Spring in Taroko Gorge, Wulai Hot Spring in New Taipei City, or Tai’an Hot Spring in Miaoli).

 Jiaoxi is a small tourist town filled with hot spring resorts and spas.
 Besides the convenience of being able to get there in an hour or less from Taipei, the town has the largest collection of hot spring facilities within easy reach of Taipei, and with far cheaper prices than at Beitou Hot Springs in Taipei City.
 If you’re traveling around Taiwan with kids or live in Taipei with kids like we do, Jiaoxi is the perfect place for a fun staycation.